MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 A graduate is supervised by a mentor.

-Because the graduate will be in a team (the mentors team), the graduate will have the normal interactions that any other team member would have with the teams leadership (At MYOB these interactions would typically happen on a weekly cadence in one-on-ones).
+Because a graduate will be in a team (the mentors team), the graduate will have the normal interactions that any other team member would have with the teams leadership (At MYOB these interactions would typically happen on a weekly cadence in one-on-ones).

 We see a need for graduates to get together and share experiences as a larger group of peers, this will be done at a fortnightly cadence.
+We see this as a platform for graduates to support each other and share experiences.

 Finally, there will be someone allocated to oversee the graduate program in a locality.
 They will meet in person with graduates and mentors at a four-week cadence.
+They are also the alternative point of contact should there be an issue between graduate and mentor.

 ## From Graduate to Employee